Disturbance rejection control barrier functions: Introduction

-It is also worth noting that almost all existing robust CBF designs, such as worst-case CBFs \cite{jankovic2018robust, nguyen2021robust, buch2022robust}, \cite{xiao2022adaptive}, \cite{breeden2023robust}, ISS-CBFs \cite{kolathaya2019input, alan2022safe, alan2023control}, and DO-based CBFs \cite{ersin2025safety,wang2025safety}, \cite{immersion2024wang,zhou2025temporal,Peng2024Adaptive} require the knowledge of disturbance bound.
-While a recent work \cite{sun2024safety} eliminated the need for disturbance bounds, it posed a restrictive assumption that disturbances must be generated by an exosystem with known dynamics.
-Both requirements significantly restrict the practical applications of robust CBFs, as disturbances in real-world systems (e.g., white noise) often lack well-defined bounds and structured dynamics.
+It is also worth noting that almost all existing robust CBF designs, such as worst-case CBFs \cite{jankovic2018robust, nguyen2021robust, buch2022robust}, \cite{xiao2022adaptive}, \cite{breeden2023robust}, input-to-state safety CBFs \cite{kolathaya2019input, alan2022safe, alan2023control}, and DO-based CBFs \cite{ersin2025safety,wang2025safety}, \cite{immersion2024wang,zhou2025temporal,Peng2024Adaptive} require the knowledge of disturbance bound.
+While a recent work \cite{sun2024safety} {\wxyr eliminates} the need for disturbance bounds, it poses a {\wxyr strong} assumption that disturbances must be generated by an exosystem with known dynamics.
+Both requirements significantly restrict the practical applications of robust CBFs, as disturbances in real-world systems (e.g., white noise) often lack known bounds and structured dynamics. {\wxyr To address this limitation, a robust control barrier function was proposed in a very recent work \cite{shen2025composite} to reject disturbances without any a priori knowledge.
+However, this approach cannot handle high-relative-degree constraints under unmatched disturbances. }

-{\hw Motivated by the aforementioned statements, this paper aims to construct a unified robust CBF of arbitrary relative degree capable of handling general bounded disturbances without knowing both disturbance dynamics and its bound.
-First, we assume the disturbance bound is known and propose a disturbance rejection CBF (DRCBF) by recursively differentiating CBFs and defining its worst form with respect to disturbances using their bounds.
-Then we propose an adaptive DRCBF (aDRCBF) by replacing the disturbance bound with an adaptive term, whose magnitude grows to infinity as the state of the system approaches the boundary of the safe set, thus removing the requirement of disturbance bound.} The main contributions are summarized as follows:
+{\hw Motivated by the aforementioned statements, this paper aims to construct {\wxyr a new class of disturbance rejection CBFs (DRCBFs)} capable of rejecting general bounded disturbances.} First, we assume the disturbance bound is known and propose a {\wxyr knowledge-based DRCBF (kDRCBF)} by recursively differentiating CBFs and defining its {\wxyr conservative} form using disturbance bounds.
+Then we propose {\wxyr a reciprocal-compensated DRCBF (rDRCBF) by replacing the disturbance bound with a reciprocal-like term}, whose magnitude grows to infinity as the {\wxyr state trajectory} approaches the boundary of the safe set, thus {\wxyr removing the requirement of any knowledge of disturbances.} The main contributions are summarized as follows: